Generally, What is Dynamic Pricing?

 The LTL industry is slowly moving in the direction of using dynamic pricing.
 With new developments, dynamic pricing engines can produce instant freight quotes and leverage insights on supply and demand.
 The system allows carriers to move prices up or down based on the carri

 ers’ network needs and the shipment’s profile.
-Freight rates are then set and based on the individual profile of each customer, rather than using the original classification method, which utilizes the 18 freight classes.
+Freight rates are then set based on the individual profile of each customer, rather than using the original classification method, which utilizes the 18 freight classes.

 Dynamic pricing in freight can benefit both carriers and shippers.
 For carriers, it allows them to better manage their fleets and resources by filling up available capacity with profitable loads.
 For shippers, it provides more pricing options and flexibility in choosing the most cost-effective transportation solutions that meet their specific needs.

 Dynamic pricing in freight can provide several benefits to both shippers and carriers and help them achieve better pricing outcomes and operational efficiency by taking advantage of real-time market conditions and demand signals.